 Gun Hill Road

 is the first feature-length film by , an award-winning director of such as Premature, Cuts and Choices.
-He began writing the story in 2009, setting the story in the Bronx, his birthplace, where generations, and cultural values intertwine to create a constantly evolving neighborhood with a rich and foundation in the Latino culture.
+He began writing the story in 2009, setting the story in the Bronx, his birthplace, where generations, and cultural values intertwine to create a constantly evolving neighborhood with a of history and foundation in the Latino culture.

 Gun Hill Road tells the story of Enrique (Esai Morales) after three years in prison, returns home to the Bronx to find the world he knew has changed